GokuMohandas/Made-With-ML/README.md

 - `focused yet holistic`: For every concept, we'll not only cover what's most important for our specific task (this is the case study aspect) but we'll also cover related methods (this is the guide aspect) which may prove to be useful in other situations.

 ### Who is the author?
-- I've deployed large scale ML systems at Apple as well as smaller systems with constraints at startups and want to share the common principles I've learned.
+- I've built and deployed large scale ML systems at Apple, as well as smaller systems with constraints at startups.
+I currently work closely with early-stage and F500 companies in helping them deliver value with ML while diving into the best and bespoke practices of this rapidly evolving space.
+I want to share this knowledge with the rest of the world so we can accelerate progress in this space.
 - Connect with me on <a href="https://twitter.com/GokuMohandas" target="_blank"><i class="fab fa-twitter ai-color-info mr-1"></i>Twitter</a> and <a href="https://www.linkedin.com/in/goku" target="_blank"><i class="fab fa-linkedin ai-color-primary mr-1"></i>LinkedIn</a>

 ### Why is this free?
 While this content is for everyone, it's especially targeted towards people who don't have as much opportunity to learn.
 I believe that creativity and intelligence are randomly distributed while opportunities are siloed.
 I want to enable more people to create and contribute to innovation.

 <hr>
 <!-- Citation -->